-Why a key audit matter How our audit addressed the risk As disclosed in the financial report, the Group has expensed all research and development expenditure (FY21: \$1.72 million, FY20 \$0.71 Our audit procedures included, amongst others: million), in the statement of profit or loss and other comprehensive income.
-Discussed with management regarding their accounting policies for expensing and capitalising the Our audit focused on this area due to the amount of the research and development costs incurred, and the fact that there is Group's research and development costs. judgment involved in assessing whether the requirements detailed in the accounting Updated our understanding of management's process for assessing whether any research and ociation of independent firms in Australia and New Zealand and a member of UHY International, a network of independent accounting and consulting firms
+Why a key audit matter

+How our audit addressed the risk

+As disclosed in the financial report, the Group has expensed all research and development expenditures (FY2023: \$1.96 million, FY2022: \$2.54 million), in the statement of profit or loss and other comprehensive income.
-Passion beyond numbers

-UHY Haines Norton-ABN 85 140 758 156 NSWBN 98 133 826

-Liability limited by a scheme approved under Professional Standards Legislation.

-standards for expensing or capitalising these costs have been met.
+Our audit focused on this area due to the amount of the research and development costs incurred, and the fact that there is judgment involved in assessing whether the requirements detailed in the accounting standards for expensing or capitalising these costs have been met.